 As we've said many times in past months, we think we're on the way out of this terrible time.
 But we're just of the mind that ahead of us is a road, not a flightpath, and it will be bumpy, not smooth.
-This is partly why we added to our holding of the UK Treasury 1.5% 2030 bond as the benchmark 10-year yield rose in early January, driven by hopes of a 2021 economic recovery.

-We trimmed some of our holdings throughout the month, including automotive supplier Aptiv and semiconductor printing manufacturer ASML.
+We trimmed some of our holdings throughout the month, including semiconductor printing manufacturer ASML.
 We used that cash to add broadly to many of the stocks that we already hold.